 Lebanon also has great mountain biking, caving, rafting, and paragliding through spectacular mountains-to-blue-oceans landscapes.
 And, after a day of activities in the mountains or sightseeing on the coast, you can spend cool spring evenings sampling Lebanon’s gastronomic delights at one of the country’s many open air cafés and restaurants.

-With sun and fun, mountain escapes, and cultural festivals, Lebanon’s summer offers something for everyone.
+With sun, fun, mountain escapes and cultural festivals, Lebanon’s summer offers something for everyone.

 Summer (June-September) in Lebanon is made for sun worshiping, beaches, mountain escapes, and cultural festivals.
 The clear skies and warm temperatures along the coast, 20-32°C (68-90°F), lure Lebanese and tourists alike to the waters of the Mediterranean.
-The atmosphere here is a mixture of trendy “see and be seen” and utter relaxation.
+Here, the atmosphere is a mixture of trendy “see and be seen” and utter relaxation.

 As usual, Lebanon offers tourists more than a traditional “sun and fun” vacation.
 When not soaking up the sun, visitors can soak up some history at a plethora of archaeological sites.
-For a change of pace, head to the mountains.
-Plenty of outdoor activities, including hiking, rafting, and mountain biking, await in the cooler mountain climes, 6-22°C (45-70°F).
+For a change of pace, head to the mountains!
+Plenty of outdoor activities, including hiking, rafting, and mountain biking await in the cooler mountain climes of 6-22°C (45-70°F).